garrandall/popular-music-data/tracks/good-time-baby-bobby-rydell.md

 Good time baby, I love you yes I do

-Yeah, my chick's dynamite, kicks, kicks every night Good time baby, I love you yes I do'yeah-oh
+Yeah, my chick's dynamite, kicks, kicks every night Good time baby, I love you yes I do, yeah
 Good time, good time baby
-I really love you-oh yes I do
+I really love you, oh yes I do
 You're my dynamite with a kiss and a twist every night

-Fade

 Whoa don't stop don't stop now yeah c'mon keep it in the groove